 Alan and I prefer to stay in boutique hotels, luxury inns or high rated bed and breakfasts known for a personable staff.
-First, we conduct a search at Hotels Combined.
-But to finish our research, we’ll also look at Great Small Hotels or Mr. & Mrs. Smith for boutique hotels or Select Registry for bed and breakfasts.
-And we always check online reviews.
+We begin our search at TripAdvisor to check online reviews.
 Here’s a tip: ignore the best and worst reviews because the truth is usually somewhere in the middle.

-Another option, especially if you’re staying at one destination for several days, is to book a stay in an apartment or vacation rental.
-Online sites like HomeAway offer extensive databases of rental choices.
+Another option, especially if you’re staying at one destination for several days, is to book a stay in apartments or vacation rentals.
 Be sure to read the descriptions and reviews carefully before making a choice.
 Participating in a home exchange is another option.

 9. Should I book a group tour?